Lawsuits Allege Zantac Use Caused Cancer

 Zantac and Cancer: Why Is Zantac Still on the Market?

 The American College of Gastroenterology reports that as many as 60 million Americans suffer from heartburn each month.
-Considering this fact, it is no wonder that drug manufacturers are cashing in on their discomfort.
+Considering this fact, it is no wonder drug manufacturers are cashing in on their discomfort.
 While people who suffer from heartburn can reduce or eliminate their symptoms through dietary changes and stress management, these methods take time to work.

 The concern with NDMA is that it can potentially cause cancer, even in small amounts.
 The longer the exposure to this carcinogen, the higher the chances are of developing cancer and other health problems such as liver disease.
 Rodent studies revealed a consistent carcinogenic effect of NDMA.
-The rate of hepatic, pulmonary, and renal tumors has been shown to increase in rodents with inhalation of NDMA and consumption in drinking water containing NDMA.
+The rate of hepatic, pulmonary, and renal tumors has been shown to increase in rodents with inhalation of NDMA and consumption of drinking water containing NDMA.

 NDMA is one of the most potent animal carcinogens known to date.
 It is a proven, potent carcinogen for all species that were studied, both in single doses and with long-term exposure to smaller quantities.
 Of note, NDMA seems to be metabolized in the same way in human tissue and rodent tissue.
 Because of this, the International Agency for Research on Cancer (IARC) classifies NDMA as probably carcinogenic to humans (Group 2A), highlighting that, for practical purposes, NDMA should be viewed as if it were carcinogenic to humans.

 In December 2020, a new study linked increasing NDMA levels to the degradation of molecules in Zantac.
-This new study combined with Valisure’s findings shows that Zantac converted into high NDMA concentrations nearly 10 times the FDA’s acceptable consumption limit for NDMA.
+This new study, combined with Valisure's findings, shows that Zantac converted into high NDMA concentrations nearly 10 times the FDA's acceptable consumption limit for NDMA.
 They also found increased nitrate concentrations.

 What Cancer Does Zantac Cause?